Course Catalog 2024-2025

 SWG 327 Seminar: Queer Theory (4 Credits)

-This course brings together foundational and contemporary queer theoretical texts to discuss the history and production of sexuality and gender in the U.S. We will practice close reading canonical queer theoretical texts alongside scholarly interventions to the canon that emerge from queer of color critique, trans theory, and black queer studies.
-We will study the ways that queer theory, from these different vantage points, challenges norms of knowledge production, temporality, space, gender, and belonging.
+This course brings together foundational and contemporary queer theoretical texts to discuss the history and production of sexuality and gender in the U.S. Students practice close reading canonical queer theoretical texts alongside scholarly interventions to the canon that emerge from queer of color critique, trans theory and black queer studies.
+The course studies the ways that queer theory, from these different vantage points, challenges norms of knowledge production, temporality, space, gender and belonging.
 Prerequisite: SWG 150.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

 Fall, Spring, Alternate Years